invidian/secure-and-reproducible-arch-linux/README.md

 The list above lists behavior practices.
 Other best practices are more one-time, like:

-- Using unique passwords with at least 256 bits of entropy
+- Using unique passwords with at least 256 bits of entropy.
-- Using FIDO2 where possible
+- Using FIDO2 where possible.
-- Using U2F where possible
+- Using U2F where possible.
-- Using GPG keys where possible
+- Using GPG keys where possible.

 ## Requirements